John never gave much thought to the possibility that he could become disabled until a sudden work injury sidelined him for months.

 In other words, there can be many limitations to it to be aware of, so you want to make sure that it’s not less coverage than what you want and need.

 Unless you are financially independent from needing to do any kind of work, it is important to know how income will flow if you are unable to work.
 Estate planning is not just for what you can control.
-Estate Planning For Life includes addressing less predictable things too.
+It includes addressing less predictable things too.
 For a strategy session, call us at 312-278-1187.